polichtm/MCW-SAP-Hana-on-Azure/Whiteboard design session/WDS trainer guide - SAP HANA on Azure.md

          -   Active/Active deployment: in this deployment architecture you deploy your active SAP application servers across two or three zones.
 The SAP Central Services instance that uses enqueue replication will be deployed between two zones.
 The same is true for the DBMS layer, which will be deployed across the same zones as SAP Central Service.

              When considering this configuration, you need to find the two Availability Zones in your region that offer cross-zone network latency that's acceptable for your workload and your synchronous DBMS replication.
-You also want to be sure the delta between network latency within the zones you selected and the cross-zone network latency isn't too large.
+You also want to be sure the delta between network latency within the zones you selected, and the cross-zone network latency isn't too large.
 This is because you don't want large variations, depending on whether a job runs in-zone with the DBMS server or across zones, in the running times of your business processes or batch jobs.
 Some variations are acceptable, but not factors of difference.

          -   Active/Passive deployment: if you can't find an acceptable delta between the network latency within one zone and the latency of cross-zone network traffic, you can deploy an architecture that has an active/passive character from the SAP application layer point of view.
 You define an active zone, which is the zone where you deploy the complete application layer and where you attempt to run both the active DBMS and the SAP Central Services instance.
 With such a configuration, you need to make sure you don't have extreme run time variations, depending on whether a job runs in-zone with the active DBMS instance or not, in business transactions and batch jobs.